-The first castle in Wieruszyce was built in the 15th century.
+The first tower house in Wieruszyce was built in the 15th century.
 It belonged to the family Wieruscy coat of arms Szreniawa.
-In 1531 Wincenty Wieruski made castles extensive development, then his descendant, Sądecki standard-bearer Jan Wieruski, rebuilt the manor in the renaissance style.
+In 1531 Wincenty Wieruski made castles extensive development, then his descendant, Sądecki standard-bearer Jan Wieruski, rebuilt the court in the renaissance style.
 In possession of the Wieruscy manor remained until the mid-seventeenth century.
-Later owners, Ołtarzewscy, built a baroque mansion in vicinity and the renaissance castle they turned into a granary and a carriage.
+Later owners, Ołtarzewscy, built a baroque mansion in vicinity and the renaissance court they turned into a granary and a carriage.
 Declined monument was neglected until 1981 when it became privately owned.

-The oldest part of the foundation was south of the currently preserved building, on the edge of a plateau of an elevation falling into the valley of the Stradomka River.
-It was a rectangular building measuring 11×14 meters, probably a tower.
-In the second phase at the beginning of the 16th century, the previous foundation was expanded and a defensive tower of 14.5×15 meters was erected.
+The oldest part of the complex was located south of the currently preserved building, on the edge of the hill plateau, falling into the valley of the Stradomka River.
+It was a rectangular building with dimensions of 11 x 14 meters, probably a tower-like.
+In the second phase, at the beginning of the 16th century, the original layout was extended and a 14.5 x 15 meter defensive-residential tower house was erected.

 Kołodziejski S., Średniowieczne rezydencje obronne możnowładztwa na terenie województwa krakowskiego, Warszawa 1994.